aabrahamson3/tanzania-water-wells/README.md

 1. An “environment.yml” file that contains the packages necessary to run the executables

 2. An src/ directory that contains a .py module
-  a.
-In the root directory of this folder on your local machine, in your terminal please run 'pip install -e .'  to allow the notebooks to access our functions.
+  -  In the root directory of this folder on your local machine, in your terminal please run 'pip install -e .'  to allow the notebooks to access our functions.
 This will run our 'setup.py' file in the root directory

 2. A notebooks/ directory that contains three Jupyter notebooks
-  a.
-A data exploration notebook
+  - A data exploration notebook
-  b.
-A modeling notebook, containing five models
+  - A modeling notebook, containing five models
-  c.
-A presentation notebook, containing our final report and model
+  - A presentation notebook, containing our final report and model

 3. A data/ directory containing three data files
-  a.
-Due to GitHub upload restrictions, these are included as .gitignore files.
+  - Due to GitHub upload restrictions, these are included as .gitignore files.
 They are, in brief:
-    i.
-Training set target labels
+    - Training set target labels
-    ii.
-Training set features
+    - Training set features
-    iii.
-Test set features
+    - Test set features

 4. A one-page memo.md written summarizing the models’ results, written for non-technical stakeholders